landry-some/go-serverless-template/README.md

 # go-serverless-template

+Template for Golang+Serverless projects.

-Since this project tries to follow the [3 Musketeers](https://3musketeers.io) methodology, the following are heavily used:
+Since this tries to follow the [3 Musketeers](https://3musketeers.io) methodology, the following are heavily used:
 - Docker
 - Docker Compose
 - Make